-- Pay the additional charge necessary to occupy the room for the remainder of the semester as a private - Request a room change to live with someone who currently has no room- - Allow the Area Coordinator to assign a new resident to the room or agree
+- Pay the additional fee necessary to occupy the room for the remainder of the semester as a private.
+Private rooms will be approved on a first-come, first-served basis and are contingent upon space and availability. - Seek out another roommate and request a room change with someone that currently has no roommate. - Allow the Area Coordinator to assign a new resident to the room or move to another room that has only one occupant.